Calibration in Machine Learning Uncertainty Quantification: beyond consistency to target adaptivity: Validation methods

 \subsubsection{Validation metrics}

 Calibration metrics\citep{Maupin2018,Vishwakarma2021} are widely used in the ML-UQ literature: for instance, metrics have been designed for calibration curves\citep{Kuleshov2018,Tran2020}, reliability diagrams\citep{Levi2020}, and confidence curves\citep{Scalia2020}.
 These metrics are generally used to compare and rank UQ methods, but they do not provide a validation setup accounting for the statistical fluctuations due to finite-sized datasets or bins numbers.
-It has been shown recently\citep{Pernot2023a_arXiv}, that the \emph{expected normalized calibration error} (ENCE)\citep{Levi2020,Scalia2020,Vazquez-Salazar2022} cannot directly be used as a validation metric.
+It has been shown recently\citep{Pernot2023a_arXiv}, that the \emph{expected normalized calibration error} (ENCE)\citep{Levi2020,Scalia2020,Vazquez-Salazar2022} cannot be used directly as a validation metric.
+The calculation of reference values for those metrics is an option introduced recently\citep{Pernot2022c,Rasmussen2023}, but being based on a probabilistic model, it requires the choice of a probability distribution for the errors which might complicate the diagnostic.

-The availability of confidence intervals on the local statistics of the LZM and LZMS methods provides the basis for a validation metric.
+Here, let us take advantage of the availability of confidence intervals on the local statistics of the LZM and LZMS methods as the basis for a validation metric.
 For a perfectly calibrated dataset, the fraction of binned statistics with a CI containing the target value should be close to the coverage probability of the CIs.
-Namely, about 95\,\% of the binned $<Z^{2}>$ values should have 95\,\% of CIs containing the target value.
+Namely, about 95\,\% of the binned $<Z^{2}>$ values should have 95\,\% CIs containing the target value.
 Let us denote this fraction of validated intervals by $f_{v,ZMS}$.
 In practice, one should not expect to recover exactly 95\,\%, and a CI for $f_{v,ZMS}$ has to be estimated from the binomial distribution to account for the limited number of bins\citep{Pernot2022a}.